-Robin is a free open-source programming language specifically for building RPA software bots (They have a roadmap to Opensource it).
+Robin is a free domain specific language specifically for building RPA software bots (They have a roadmap to Opensource it).

 The idea of Robin is to develop a standard language for RPA tool development.
 This would enable easy migration of bots built on one platform to another.

 Softomotive, the company behind Robin is looking to build its future tool version based on Robin.
 But would others follow suit?
 The current vendors are unlikely to as of now.
 But, we could see more Open source tools that build on top of this providing better options.